Tears: Human culture

-In nearly all human cultures, crying is associated with tears trickling down the cheeks and accompanied by characteristic sobbing sounds.
-Emotional triggers are most often sadness and grief, but crying can also be triggered by anger, happiness, fear, laughter or humor, frustration, remorse, or other strong, intense emotions.
 Crying is often associated with babies and children.
+The infants that are unable to vocally communicate have many alternating tones in their crying, attracting the attention of the caregiver and specifically their biological mothers.
+Blood-related mothers go through physiological changes upon exposure to the crying, with a deceleration in heart rate, followed by a quick acceleration, as well as understanding the vocalizations of the baby's crying.
+This is a mother-specific case, as the other caregivers, like biological father or adoptive parents, are not able to decode the sound.

-Some cultures consider crying to be undignified and infantile, casting aspersions on those who cry publicly, except if it is due to the death of a close friend or relative.
+Some cultures consider crying to be undignified and infantile, casting aspersions on those who cry in public settings, excluding circumstances which concerns loss of a relative or a loved one.
 In most Western cultures, it is more socially acceptable for women and children to cry than men, reflecting masculine sex-role stereotypes.
 In some Latin regions, crying among men is more acceptable.
 There is evidence for an interpersonal function of crying as tears express a need for help and foster willingness to help in an observer.

 Some modern psychotherapy movements such as Re-evaluation Counseling encourage crying as beneficial to health and mental well-being.
 An insincere display of grief or dishonest remorse is sometimes called crocodile tears in reference to an Ancient Greek anecdote that crocodiles would pretend to weep while luring or devouring their prey.
 In addition, "crocodile tears syndrome" is a colloquialism for Bogorad's syndrome, an uncommon consequence of recovery from Bell's palsy in which faulty regeneration of the facial nerve causes people to shed tears while eating.

 Pathology

 Bogorad's syndrome

-Bogorad's syndrome, also known as "Crocodile Tears Syndrome", is an uncommon consequence of nerve regeneration subsequent to Bell's palsy or other damage to the facial nerve.
+Bogorad's syndrome, also known as "crocodile tears syndrome", is an uncommon consequence of nerve regeneration subsequent to Bell's palsy or other damage to the facial nerve.
 Efferent fibers from the superior salivary nucleus become improperly connected to nerve axons projecting to the lacrimal glands, causing one to shed tears (lacrimate) on the side of the palsy during salivation while smelling foods or eating.
 It is presumed that this would cause salivation while crying due to the inverse improper connection of the lacrimal nucleus to the salivary glands, but this would be less noticeable.
 The condition was first described in 1926 by its namesake, Russian neuropathologist F. A. Bogorad, in an article titled "Syndrome of the Crocodile Tears" (alternatively, "The Symptom of the Crocodile Tears") that argued the tears were caused by the act of salivation.